codsen/codsen.com/src/os/generate-atomic-css-cli.md

 z
 ```

-As you see, pipes are inclusive values, one value means "upto", two values mean "from" and "upto".
+As you see, pipes are inclusive values, one value means "up to", two values mean "from" and "up to".

 You can use this CLI to generate/update any file: HTML, CSS or SCSS or whatever.
 Just put the placeholders and job will be done.